 I suggest you buckle up as I’m going to discuss the complete introduction to KA3525A covering datasheet, pinout, features, and applications.
 Let’s jump right in.

 - The KA3525A is a monolithic IC chip that incorporates the control circuitry used for pulse width modulation.

 - The PWM is a technique that reduces the power produced by the electrical signal by converting it into discrete several parts.
 Thus, controlling the value of current or voltage by the switch.
-This switch is located between the supply and load that controls the value of the input signal when we turn it ON and OFF at a fast rate.
+This switch is located between the supply & load and controls the value of the input signal when we turn it ON and OFF at a fast rate.

 - The operating temperature ranges from 0 to 70 C while the storage temperature ranges from -65 to 150 C.

 - Power dissipation is 100mW and the output sink current is 500mA.

 - This pulse-width modulation regulator IC incorporates 16 pins.